Ashley1024/Tripplane/README.md

 # Trip planner APP
-This is an app to help people make a plan of trip.
+This is an app to help people make a plan of trip in Winnipeg.